Logo

 Open

 Once the sun drops, the temperature falls fast and the village empties from the lanes.
 Pull a chair onto the homestay terrace, look at the stars, and let the place settle around you.
-This is the bit most travellers skip and most regret skipping.
+At 3,662 metres, with no light pollution and bone-dry air, the sky over the Hangrang Valley is one of the clearest you will find anywhere on the Kinnaur to Spiti circuit.

 Know before you visit Nako Lake & Village